 - The operating term of a PPA is typically 20 25 years from the Commercial Operation Date. - Typical tariff structures include Capacity Charges (based on availability of the plant), Energy Charges (based on net electrical output delivered), and/or Fuel Charge. - Take or pay structures are typically utilized for renewable projects where Deemed Generated Energy Payments are made during curtailment by the Off-taker.
-The Deemed Generated Energy Payments are paid if the grid availability falls below the guaranteed levels as specified under the PPA. - Tariff structures for small biomass, biogas and small hydro power projects not exceeding 20MW are subject to a Feed-in-Tariffs (FIT) Policy.
-A PPA typically provides for payment within 30 days after receipt of invoice by the KPLC. - Amounts are payable in a foreign currency.
+The Deemed Generated Energy Payments are paid if the grid availability falls - below the guaranteed levels as specified under the PPA - r.
+A PPA typically provides for payment within 30 days after receipt of invoice by the KPLC. - Typically, amounts due under a PPA are payable in a foreign currency.
 However, the Government is keen to develop local currency PPAs. - Adjustments to the tariff will be possible upon the occurrence of a Political Event (including a Change in Law and Change in Tax).
 Further, the escalable component of the tariff will be adjusted for inflation.